jeffreykegler/old_kollos/notes/misc/constant_space.md

 and other purposes, and in their context optimizing the parser for space may be pointless.

-But some applications converting huge files into reasonably compact formats, and without using any space intensive intermediate processing.
+But there are applications that convert huge files into reasonably compact formats, and that do without using a lot of space in their intermediate processing.
+Applications that write
-JSON or XML databases can be files of this sort.
+JSON and XML databases can be of this kind.
 Pure JSON, in fact, is a small, lexing-driven language which really does not require a parser as powerful as Marpa.
 But bringing Marpa's performance as close as possible to that of custom-written